-- Did the United States violate its customary international law obligation not to intervene in the affairs of another State, when it trained, armed, equipped, and financed the contra forces or when it encouraged, supported, and aided the military and paramilitary activities against Nicaragua?
+- Did the US violate its customary international law obligation not to intervene in the affairs of another State, when it trained, armed, equipped, and financed the contra forces or when it encouraged, supported, and aided the military and paramilitary activities against Nicaragua?

-- Did the United States violate its customary international law obligation not to use force against another State, when it directly attacked Nicaragua in 1983 and 1984 and when its activities in point (1) above resulted in the use of force?
+- Did the US violate its customary international law obligation not to use force against another State, when it directly attacked Nicaragua in 1983 and 1984 and when its activities in point (1) above resulted in the use of force?

-- Can the military and paramilitary activities that the United States undertook in and against Nicaragua be justified as collective self-defence?
+- Can the military and paramilitary activities that the US undertook in and against Nicaragua be justified as collective self-defence?

-- Did the United States breach its customary international law obligation not to violate the sovereignty of another State, when it directed or authorized its aircrafts to fly over the territory of Nicaragua and because of acts referred to in (2) above?
+- Did the US breach its customary international law obligation not to violate the sovereignty of another State, when it directed or authorized its aircrafts to fly over the territory of Nicaragua and because of acts referred to in (2) above?

 The Court’s Decision:

-The United States violated customary international law in relation to (1), (2), (4) and (5) above.
+The US violated customary international law in relation to (1), (2), (4) and (5) above.
 On (3), the Court found that the United States could not rely on collective self-defence to justify its use of force against Nicaragua.

 Relevant Findings of the Court: